 Data from a 2009 study via Laborrights.org shows that about 60% of flower farm workers are female.
 55% of these female workers have been victims of sexual harassment, and the aggressors are rarely punished.

 Heavy use of pesticides results in approximately two-thirds of these flower workers suffering from health problems ranging from impaired vision to congenital malformations and neurological ailments.
 In some cases, it has been reported that workers must take pregnancy tests, and those who are found to be pregnant are either fired or not hired in the first place.

 You can use FairTrade.ca/Flowers as a resource to find sources for flowers that support more equitable working conditions.
 You can also consider potted plants that have been grown sustainably in Canada or, even better, relatively close to Peterborough.
 Planning ahead and harvesting a dried bouquet of native flowers from your garden in the early fall can make for a low-impact, thoughtfully-arranged gift that lasts longer than cut roses.

 The pressure to give gifts at Valentine’s Day can have detrimental impacts on the environment and on social conditions around the world.
 When considering your loved ones and your expressions of love for them, also think about where various products come from, how they were produced, and how workers are treated.

-Here at GreenUP, we also encourage you to support locally-made products: get some ideas by clicking here to read our blog “Valentine’s Day Gifts Handmade with Love.”
+Here at GreenUP, we also encourage you to support our community by buying locally-made products: get some ideas by clicking here to read Kristen Larocque’s recommendations for 2021.
 Even better, consider expressing your love through your own creativity: perhaps write a poem or letter, make a handmade card, or bake some treats.